LOOP115/Social_Media_Analytics/README.md

 ### Submission

 The assignment should be submitted to Canvas as a ***zip*** file.
 The zip file must be named with the students named in each team and their student Ids.
 That is, *ForenameSurname-StudentId:ForenameSurname-StudentId* might be *SteveJobs-12345:BillGates-23456.zip*.
 Only one report is required per student pair and *only one student needs to upload this report*.
-The deadline for submitting the assignment is: ***Wednesday 5th April (by 12 noon!)***.